-P&E prepared an Updated Inferred Mineral Resource Estimate based on 494 drill hole records, consisting of 397 "historical" drill holes, 87 drill holes completed by Newcrest and ten RC drill holes completed by St. Vincent.
-P&E's Pit-constrained Mineral Resource Estimate for the Gabbs Project is reported using a cut-off of 0.24 g/t Au for oxide material, and 0.30 g/t AuEq for sulphide material.
-The Gabbs Project contains 26.2 Mt of oxide mineralization at an average grade of 0.72 g/t AuEq and 46.9 Mt of sulphide mineralization at an average grade of 0.82 g/t AuEq for a total of 1.84 Moz of AuEq.
-The effective date of the Mineral Resource Estimate is January 13, 2021.
+The Mineral Resource Estimate was prepared by P&E in February 2022, based on four diamond drill holes and 27 reverse circulation drill holes completed by the Company in 2021 and 494 drill hole records consisting of 397 "historical" drill holes, 87 drill holes completed by Newcrest and ten RC drill holes completed by St. Vincent.
+P&E's Pit-constrained Mineral Resource Estimate for the Gabbs Project is reported using a cut-off of 0.35 g/t AuEq for oxide material, and 0.36 g/t AuEq for sulphide material.
+The effective date of the Mineral Resource Estimate is February 10, 2022.